GardeningTool/HostsMod/README.md

 ### Clarification

 If you run netstat after running HostsMod, you will likely see connections to mvncentral.net.
 This is caused by HostsMod pointing everything to localhost (127.0.0.1).
 To prove this, open a command prompt window and type "ping mvncentral.net".
 The reply should be "Reply from 127.0.0.1".
 This shows that mvncentral.net now points to localhost.

+### Known ratted cracks & proofs

+Autumn (Pretty obvious.
+Proof: https://youtu.be/PBVWzWEc0jI?t=89)

+Remix 1.6.3 (As far as i'm aware, it works but **WILL** rat you even if it doesn't create files)

+Remix 1.7.1 (Bad Girls is made by Kant, proof that its ratted: https://www.hizliresim.com/9685nfg, people in the comments talked about finding "verble.jar" in their temp folder)

+Astolfo (Blatantly removed "Astolfo" title and replaced with "Astolfo Cracked by Verble", you can see the font difference.)